aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/ristretto255.md

 <a id="0x1_ristretto255_MAX_SCALAR_NUM_BYTES"></a>

-The maximum size in bytes of a canonically-encoded Scalar is 32 bytes.
+The maximum size in bytes of a canonically&#45;encoded Scalar is 32 bytes.

 <pre><code>const MAX_SCALAR_NUM_BYTES: u64 &#61; 32;<br/></code></pre>